bondpw/P.-W.-Bond-modified-modified-Stefanovska-model-code/README.md

 kappa2 will take.

 SimulationV200_Analysis: this file plots the data from the .npy files that are created when the simulation runs.

+All of the files above run the code to produce a simulation of the modified modified Stefanovska model.